HemaxiN/3D_U-Vec/README.md

 Change the `imgs_dir`, `vecs_dir`, `save_dir_img`, `save_dir_vec`, `_xysize`, `_zsize` and `maxpatches` parameters in file [create_dataset_main.py](https://github.com/HemaxiN/3D_U-Vec/blob/main/create_dataset_main.py), where:

-*  `imgs_dir`: directory containing the RGB image patches (X,Y,Z,3), saved as .tif files.
+*  `imgs_dir`: directory containing the RGB image patches (X,Y,Z,3), saved as .tif files;
 *  `vecs_dir`: directory containing the corresponding np arrays, of size Nx6, where N is the number of vectors in the corresponding patch.
-The first three components are the (x,y,z) positions of the nucleus centroid, and the last three components (vx,vy,vz) the components of the nucleus-Golgi vector.
+The first three components are the (x,y,z) positions of the nucleus centroid, and the last three components (vx,vy,vz) the components of the nucleus-Golgi vector;
-*  `save_dir_img`: directory where the processed images will be saved (after performing data augmentation as described in the paper).
+*  `save_dir_img`: directory where the processed images will be saved (after performing data augmentation as described in the paper);
-*  `save_dir_vec`: directory where the corresponding vectors are saved.
+*  `save_dir_vec`: directory where the corresponding vectors are saved;
-*  `_xysize`: size of the microscopy image patch along x and y directions.
+*  `_xysize`: size of the microscopy image patch along x and y directions;
 *  `_zsize`: size of the microscopy image patch along the z direction (pre-process the image: perform zero-padding if the number of slices is smaller than 64)
 *  `maxpatches`: number of augmented patches.